 Electronic Tracking of Federal Lobster Vessels

-Updates: MA DMF mailed information on the electronic tracking program, required affidavit, and subsidy application on March 17, 2023, to identified permit holders.
-If you did not receive this mailing and are required to install an electronic tracking device on your vessel, please reach out to dmf.tracking@mass.gov to request this information.
-For more information on the subsidy application, please visit Assistance for Electronic Tracking Devices - Federal Lobster Vessels.
+If you have not received information on the electronic tracking program and are required to install an electronic tracking device on your vessel, please reach out to dmf.tracking@mass.gov or 978-491-6265 to request this information.
+For more information on the subsidy application, please visit Assistance for Electronic Tracking Devices - Federal Lobster Vessels

 Permit Holders Requirements